bright/new-www/_posts/2018-02-19-how-to-deploy-a-service-to-amazon-elastic-container-service-with-cloud-formation.md

 # ECS Service and Task definition

 In AWS lingo [an ECS Service](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs_services.html) describes a minimal configuration required to deploy and run a Task Definition.
-A [Task Definition](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_definitions.html) in turn describes how to configure and run a set of containers that for a single logical component.
+A [Task Definition](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_definitions.html) in turn describes how to configure and run a set of containers that form a single logical component.

 ```json
 "EmailSenderService": {